 In the context of the 2003 NPM Adjustment proceedings, Montana obtained a ruling from the Montana Supreme Court that the issue of diligent enforcement under the MSA must be heard before that state's MSA court.
 In June 2018, the PMs and the State of Montana filed an Agreement in Principle in which the PMs agreed not to contest Montana's diligent enforcement of its Qualifying Statute during 2004, and Montana shall not be subject to the 2004 NPM Adjustment.
 In addition, the State of New Mexico appealed the District Court of New Mexico's order requiring New Mexico to join the 2004 NPM Adjustment Arbitration, which appeal was denied by the Court of Appeals for the State of New Mexico on September 25, 2019.
-On November 27, 2019, the Supreme Court for the State of New Mexico's motion for rehearing.
+On November 27, 2019, the Supreme Court for the State of New Mexico denied the State's appeal of the September 25, 2019 ruling, and on December 26, 2019, denied New Mexico's motion for rehearing.
 A New Mexico-specific case management order was entered in August 2020 and the New Mexico state-specific hearing took place on February 28 - March 4, 2022.
 As described above, New Mexico was found to be non-diligent.
+Its MSA court granted New Mexico's motion to vacate the award, a notice of appeal was filed and briefing is underway.
 Finally, the four U.S. territories have been asked to join the 2004 NPM Adjustment Arbitration but have not yet done so.
 America Samoa has, however, been ordered by its courts to participate in the nationwide arbitration.
 American Samoa filed its appellate brief on June 25, 2018, The PMs' response was filed on August 8, 2018, and American Samoa's reply was filed on August 29, 2018.
 On September 27, 2018, the PMs filed a motion to strike American Samoa's reply brief as raising new issues on appeal.
 Oral argument on the motions took place on December 8, 2022; a decision is pending.